namkhanh2k5/V_ENGRAM_SIMULATION/README.md

 # V-Engram

-Simulation code for *V-Engram: semantic rendezvous routing over Kademlia for decentralized approximate nearest-neighbour search*.
+Simulation code for *V-Engram: Semantic Candidate Discovery over Kademlia for Decentralized Vector Retrieval*.

 The system maps a 1024-dimensional embedding to `L` sign-random-projection sketches, treats each sketch as a Kademlia rendezvous target, and retrieves candidates by walking the overlay toward those targets.
 This repository reproduces every table and figure in the paper.

-Release `v1.0-cc`, commit `57cbf35`.
+Release `v1.0-cc`, commit `f9f2663`.

 ## Layout